Scott Arfield: Canada call was best decision for Scotland-born midfielder

 "It would be extra special to do it in Scotland because it's my adopted home now.
 I think I'm ready for international football now.
 I've been playing at first-team level now for a few years and been involved with the national team five or six times."

-Michael Findlay is in interim charge of the Canucks with Ecuadorian Octavio Zambrano taking over later this year.
+Michael Findlay is in interim charge of Canada with Ecuadorian Octavio Zambrano taking over later this year.

 Findlay said: "We have to be realistic.
 This is a Scotland side currently in World Cup qualifying, so they will bring a lot of tempo and commitment to prove to their manager they should be involved on Sunday [in the World Cup qualifier against Slovenia].